MatthewChow03/Autonomous-Claw/README.md

 [`timeout_algorithm_v2.ino`](https://github.com/MatthewChow03/Autonomous-Claw/blob/main/timeout_algorithm_v2.ino) fixed issue where timeout v1 would get stuck in the green phase, changed do while to a while loop

+[`simple_algorithm.ino`](https://github.com/MatthewChow03/Autonomous-Claw/blob/main/simple_algorithm.ino) a reliable program that switches between opening and closing whenever the claw is close to the ground

 ## Video Demos
 <!---